-After configuring the Jira configuration, you can submit an issue to Jira.
+After you have completed configuring the Jira configuration, you can submit an issue to Jira.
 You will use the Certify Result Viewer to submit your issues into Jira.

-To submit an issue:
+• To submit an issue:

 1 In the Certify Result Viewer, select a process in the Navigation pane.